sweezy793/Twitter-Bot/README.md

 ---------------------------------------------------------

--To search tweets change params object accordingly in index.js file and run with command node index.js
+-To search tweets change params object accordingly in index.js file and run with command 'node index.js'

--To tweet change tweet object accordingly in index2.js file and run with command node index2.js
+-To tweet change tweet object accordingly in index2.js file and run with command 'node index2.js'

+-To send tweets at a particular time interval use index3.js and run with command 'node index3.js'